 By RANDY’L TETON

-Click on the Tribes COVID19 website for ongoing updates on the COVID dashboard, facemask mandate, Tribal PSA's, Facebook live recordings, etc. sbtribes.com/covid-19/
+To keep updated on Fort Hall COVID19 resources, check out the Tribes COVID19 website for ongoing updates including the COVID data dashboard, facemask mandate, Tribal PSA's, Facebook live recordings, etc. http://sbtribes.com/covid-19/